CLSherrod/clsherrod.github.io/_pages/Work.md

 The work is not about fixing yourself or optimizing your life.
 It’s about reducing what interferes with clarity, energy, and attention so you can live more deliberately.

+### _Unplug_
-### _Unplug: The 4-Step Plan to Protect Your Body from Hidden EMF Radiation and Reclaim Your Life - How to Cut EMF Exposure Without Going Off the Grid_
+**The 4-Step Plan to Protect Your Body from Hidden EMF Radiation and Reclaim Your Life - How to Cut EMF Exposure Without Going Off the Grid**

-This course sits at the center of that work.

 It offers a calm, grounded approach to reducing unnecessary technological and environmental stress while still living in the modern world.
 The focus is practical: small adjustments that support better sleep, clearer thinking, and a more sustainable daily rhythm.

-You move at your own pace.
-Nothing expires.
-Nothing pushes you.

-The goal isn’t transformation.
-It’s relief — and a way of living that holds up over time.

 → **[Unplug: The 4-Step Plan to Protect Your Body from Hidden EMF Radiation and Reclaim Your Life Course](/unplug/)**

 ## Projects

-_Where curiosity leads_

 Not everything fits neatly into writing or courses.

-This section includes side projects, art, and ongoing work:
+These are my projects:
 - [One Big Text File](/obtf/) - journaling system
 - [Artist](/chr1stopher/)
 - [Web Agency - Who Defines You](/whodefinesyou/)